kortschak/go-spew/README.md

 * IgnoreUnexported
 	Specifies that unexported fields should be ignored.

-* ElideDefaultTypes
-	ElideDefaultTypes specifies that default built-in types' (int, float64, string and bool) type information should not be printed in a dump.

-* ElideImplicitTypes
+* ElideType
-	ElideImplicitType specifies that type information defined by context should not be printed in a dump.
+	ElideType specifies that type information defined by context should not be printed in a dump.

 * SortKeys
 	Specifies map keys should be sorted before being printed.
 Use